By Alen Čapelja

 About the author

-Alen Čapelja is SmartBug’s E-commerce Senior Designer, email developer, and technical and strategic support.
+Alen Čapelja is SmartBug’s E-commerce Service Design Manager.
 He specializes in next-level problem solving and pushing the limits within the creative and client services departments.
 Alen employs a user-first approach that he’s refined after more than a decade of e-commerce work.
 Being part of executing more than a million emails in various ESPs has given Alen a broad understanding of e-commerce marketing and technology capabilities.
 Read more articles by Alen Čapelja.